Yasikhorram/MastermindGame/README.md

 Now user have 10 attempts to guess that number!
 It's fun.

-Do you want to try?
-Follow this link here:  [HERE](https://preeminent-dolphin-f37fad.netlify.app/)
+> Do you want to try?
+Follow this link:   [HERE](https://preeminent-dolphin-f37fad.netlify.app/)

 # Development
 - Install dependencies `npm install`